se-edu/se-book/gatheringRequirements/userSurveys/text.md

 <div id="body">

-Carefully designed **questionnaires** can be used to _solicit responses and opinions_ from a large number of users regarding any current system or a new innovation.
+**Surveys can be used to _solicit responses and opinions_ from a large number of stakeholders** regarding a current product or a new product.

 </div>